Manishearth/manishearth.github.io/source/drafts/zero2.md

 The goal of [`zerovec`] is essentially to bring [`rkyv`]-like improvements to a [`serde`] universe without disrupting that universe too much. `zerovec` types, on human-readable formats like JSON, serialize to a normal human-readable representation of the structure, and on binary formats like [`postcard`], serialize to a compact, zero-copy-friendly representation that Just Works.

 ## How does it perform?

-So off the bat I'll mention that [`rkyv`] maintains [a very good benchmark suite][rkyv-bench] that I really need to get around to integrating with zerovec.
-It's been part of what's delaying me publishing this post, and at this point I'd rather publish with the benchmarks I have rather than delaying further.
+So off the bat I'll mention that [`rkyv`] maintains [a very good benchmark suite][rkyv-bench] that I really need to get around to integrating with zerovec, but haven't yet.

+{% discussion pion-minus%}Why not go do that first?
+It would make your post better!{% enddiscussion %}

+Well, I was delaying working on this post until I had those benchmarks integrated, but that's not how executive function works, and at this point I'd rather publish with the benchmarks I have rather than delaying further.
 I might update this post with the Good Benchmarks later!

+{% discussion pion-minus%}Hmph.{% enddiscussion %}

 The complete benchmark run details can be found [here][bench-run] (run via `cargo bench` at [`1e072b32`][bench-hash]), I'm pulling out some specific data points for illustration: